 Trying to find a program?
 Wondering how to fund it?
 Nervous about living abroad?
 You're not alone!

-StAMP peer advisors have been there and they're here for you.
+Study Abroad Mentors Program Peer Advisors have been there and they're here for you.
 The StAMP peer advisors are University of Texas at Austin students who have experienced studying abroad.
 The peer advisors are trained to help you become aware of the range of available opportunities abroad and think through which ones might be best for you.
-Peer advisors are available for walk-in advising hours at Study Abroad, and can also be reached via email and Facebook throughout the academic year.
+Peer advisors are available for walk-in advising in the International Office, and can also be reached via email and telephone throughout the academic year and summer.

 Peer Advising Walk-in Hours

 |Wednesday||9 a.m. – 12 p.m.||(11:30 a.m.)|

 |Thursday||1 p.m. – 5 p.m.||(4:30 p.m.)|